·

 Purifying Bath Soak

-With colder days the desire for hot baths is more frequent, and a purifying bath to cleanse the body and mind is a wonderful self-care activity.
+On colder days, the desire for hot baths increases, and a purifying bath to cleanse the body and mind is a wonderful self-care activity.
 As a member of the mint family, Hyssop has a pleasant camphorous scent that is a cross between eucalyptus and lavender.
-As a diaphoretic herb (those that induce sweating), hyssop helps promote sweating which releases toxins.
-Also, a nervine herb (herbs that support the nervous system), hyssop is used for calming making hyssop a good choice for a bath: calming, cleansing, purifying.
+As a diaphoretic herb (one that induces sweating), hyssop helps promote sweating, which helps release toxins.
+Also, a nervine herb (herbs that support the nervous system), hyssop, is used for calming, making hyssop a good choice for a bath: calming, cleansing, purifying.

-Add 3-5 drops of hyssop essential oil (hyssop officinalis; not anise hyssop) to your hot bath along with 1 cup of European bath salts for a purifying bath soak.
-Use the time to prayfully consider worthy and uplifting things.
+Add 3-5 drops of hyssop essential oil (Hyssopus officinalis; not anise hyssop) to your hot bath, along with 1 cup of European bath salts, for a purifying soak.
+Use the time to consider worthy and uplifting things, prayerfully.

 *European bath salts are harvested from the Mediterranean Sea and considered amongst the purest of salts in the world.